Daihatsu Copen: Second generation (LA400; 2014)

 For the Gran Turismo Sport video game, a specially tuned model called the Daihatsu Copen RJ Vision Gran Turismo was included as part of the series' Vision Gran Turismo program of concept cars.

 The Copen Robe was officially exported to Indonesia and sold between 2015 and 2019.

 Copen Cero

-In 2015, Daihatsu launched the Copen Cero, which is similar in form to the first-generation model.
+In 2015, Daihatsu launched the Copen Cero; with its round headlights and taillights it is similar in form to the first-generation model.

 Copen Coupe

 At the 2019 Tokyo Auto Salon, Daihatsu unveiled the Copen Coupe, a fixed-roof coupé version of the Copen Cero.
 The CFRP roof features an optional sunroof.
-Standard features include a Momo leather wrapped steering wheel, limited-slip differential, BBS aluminum wheels, and serialized plates on the center console.
+Standard features include a Momo leather wrapped steering wheel, limited-slip differential, BBS aluminum wheels, and serialized plates on the centre console.
 Options include a sports muffler and HKS suspension.
 Daihatsu produced a limited run of 200 units in April 2019 to coincide with the fifth anniversary of the second generation Copen.

 Copen GR Sport

 The Copen GR Sport went on sale on October 15, 2019.
 It is sold under both Daihatsu and Toyota dealership networks (as the Toyota Copen GR Sport).
 This variant neither carries a Daihatsu nor Toyota logo, a neutral oval-shaped 'C' Copen logo is used instead for the front and rear badging.
 The Copen GR Sport gets sporty exterior looks with BBS wheels, a Momo-branded steering wheel and a specially tuned suspension for body rigidity.